 A second major active research program focuses on the effects of the cash crop revolution on the making of modern Africa and legacies of spatial inequality.
 This is the subject of my next book in collaboration with Yannick Pengl at ETH-Zurich.
 Research for this project is supported by an award from the National Science Foundation on The Origins and Consequences of Spatial Inequality.

-My research has been funded by the National Science Foundation Political Science Program, the British Academy, the Harry Frank Guggenheim Foundation, the Institute of International Education and United States Agency for International Development and been published in World Politics, Journal of Politics, the American Journal of Political Science, Comparative Politics and other outlets.
+In addition to the NSF, my research has been funded by Innovations for Poverty Action, the Bill & Melinda Gates Foundation, the British Academy, the Harry Frank Guggenheim Foundation, the Institute of International Education, the United States Agency for International Development and the United States Department of Agriculture, and been published in the American Journal of Political Science, American Political Science Review, Nature, British Journal of Political Science, Comparative Politics, Journal of Politics, International Organization, World Politics, and other outlets.